 Q: I have decided to become a registered nurse, but Willamette does not offer a four-year nursing program.
 Should I transfer to another institution?

 A: It depends upon the course work you have already completed at Willamette.
 You also need to consider that there are many accelerated nursing programs.
 Accelerated nursing programs are an excellent alternative to transferring and may be a better solution.
-You should consult an Exercise Science advisor to discuss your options.
+You should consult an Exercise and Health Science advisor to discuss your options.

 Recommended Curriculum Timeline

 The suggested program below is a recommended process; you should consult with an health care professions advisor no later than the beginning of your Junior Year.